 Acorns comes the closest to Albert in the level of financial services it delivers.
 It doesn’t negotiate to lower your bills or provide direct human financial assistance.
 But it enables you to build savings—passively—through spending “round-ups.”
 That’s a method by which the app is attached to your primary spending account and rounds up each of your purchases to the nearest dollar, allocating the change to savings.
 That gives you the ability to save money on a completely passive basis.

 But, as you save money, it’s invested through the Acorns robo-advisor.
 In that way, Acorns meets two essential needs for new investors: saving the money to invest, then providing professional management of the funds.
 Acorns has two plan levels, $3 and $5 per month.

 Stash works similar to Acorns in that it gives you both the ability to save money and to invest it.
 Stash also uses the roundup method to accumulate savings but allows you to transfer money into your account in small increments, like $5.
 However, Stash doesn’t actually manage your money for you.
 Instead, they provide recommendations for investments for your account.
 You’ll be able to choose from over 250 exchange-traded funds and stocks.
-Stash offers three plan levels, ranging from $1 to $9 per month.
+Stash offers two plan levels, ranging from $3 to $9 per month.

 Robinhood should be your go-to choice if you are interested in self-directed investing, rather than savings accumulation and investment management.
 You can use the app to trade stocks, bonds, exchange-traded funds, and even cryptocurrencies in real-time.
 And even better, the app is free to use.
 There are no monthly or annual fees, and all investments can be traded commission-free.
 But you’ll need to be an experienced investor to use the app, as it is designed specifically for self-directed trading, as well as day trading.